10DLC Campaign Form Help

 Call-to-Action / Message Flow

-The Call-to-Action / Message Flow is sometimes a bit confusing.
-Its purpose is to describe how recipients of your text messages consent to receive these messages.
+The Call-to-Action / Message Flow's purpose is to describe how recipients of your text messages consent to receive messages from you.
 In other words, how is opt-in consent obtained.

 This should match the type of opt-ins that are on your website/online presence.

 This is simply a description of how opt-in or consent is obtained.
-Just as there are virtually countless SMS/MMS use-cases, there are many different ways that consent for messaging can be obtained, including through a website, a user-initiated text to the company, verbally, telephone calls and many others.
+Just as there are virtually countless SMS/MMS use-cases, there are many different ways that consent for messaging can be obtained, including through a website contact page or web form, Opt-in keyword, user-initiated text to the company, onboarding or intake paperwork, and many others.
+Please note that no matter the opt-in methods you use to get consent, you will also need to provide proof of the opt-in methods used.

 Please review some examples of Call-to-Action / Message Flow for a number of opt-in variations: